top of page

 The Entrance Hall

-The spacious entrance hall welcomes visitors to the obsidian world.
-At the reception, you can purchase entrance tickets, and at the shop next to it, you can purchase various obsidian items unique to this museum.
+The spacious entrance hall welcomes visitors to the world of obsidian.
+At the reception, you can purchase entrance tickets, and at the adjacent shop, you can purchase a variety of obsidian items unique to this museum.

 The Obsidian Showroom